dotnet/designs/proposed/apphost-embed-install-location.md

 ## Considerations

-### Writing embedded options on build
+### Writing options on publish

-This proposal writes the install location options in the `apphost` on `build`.
+This proposal writes the install location options in the `apphost` on `publish`.
-Without SDK support for constructing the layout, this means that if a developer specifies an embedded relative install location path, it is up to them to create a layout with the runtime in the expected location relative to the app output as part of their build.
-Otherwise, running the app immediately after build would not work.
-Another possible option is to only rewrite on `publish`, but that may introduce another confusing difference between `build` and `publish`.
-Currently, the `apphost` is the same between `build` and `publish` (with the exception of single-file, which is only a `publish` scenario).
+Without SDK support for constructing the layout, updating on `build` would cause the app to stop working in inner dev loop scenarios (running from output folder, `dotnet run`, F5) unless they create a layout with the runtime in the expected location relative to the app output as part of their build.
+This introduces a difference  between `build` and `publish` for `apphost` (currently, it is the same between `build` and `publish` - with the exception of single-file, which is nly a `publish` scenario), but once SDK support is added it can be reconciled.

 ### Other hosts